History of Major League Baseball on NBC: The end of an era

 On that end, Marv Albert considered NBC's loss of the baseball rights to CBS a disappointment because they had just won the rights to televise the 1992 Olympic Games from Barcelona.
 Albert also told The New York Times in August 1989 that from NBC's point of view, it would come down to three major negotiations that would take place in the fall of that year.
-The National Basketball Association, the NCAA basketball tournament and some college football.
+The National Basketball Association (NBA), the NCAA basketball tournament and some college football.
 Albert also agreed with the notion regarding whether the average fan would be shut out of Major League Baseball with only 12 Saturday afternoon games being televised by CBS.
 He added that the then present major league regime might not have agreed to the same package.
 According to him, Major League Baseball, similar to the NBA, felt that limited exposure would be better for the game.
 In Albert's eyes, what CBS was doing was televising the regular season for the delight of carrying the All-Star Game, the playoffs and the World Series.

 According to industry insiders, neither NBC nor ABC wanted the entire baseball package—that is, regular-season games, both League Championship Series and the World Series—because such a commitment would have required them to preempt too many highly rated prime time shows.
 Thus, ABC and NBC bid thinking that two of the networks might share postseason play again or that one of the championship series might wind up on cable.
 Peter Ueberroth had encouraged the cable idea, but after the bids were opened, NBC and ABC found to their chagrin that he preferred network exposure for all postseason games.
 Only CBS, with its weak prime time programming, dared go for that.